aI-lab-glider/nurse-scheduling-solver/README.md

 ## Day/night handling

 The start of day and night can be adjusted by providing the information in the input.
-Otherwise the default configuration is used (day starts at 6 and night at 22).
+Otherwise, the default configuration is used (day starts at 6 and night at 22).

 ```JSON
  "month_info": {